 - property input_schema: type[BaseModel]

-The type of input this Runnable accepts specified as a pydantic model.
+The type of input this Runnable accepts specified as a Pydantic model.

 - json(*, include=None, exclude=None, by_alias=False, exclude_unset=False, exclude_defaults=False, exclude_none=False, encoder=PydanticUndefined, models_as_dict=PydanticUndefined, **dumps_kwargs)[source]